veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 This document employs certain conventions to convey particular meanings and requirements.
 The following section outlines the notation, terminology, and symbols used throughout to ensure clarity and consistency.
 These conventions provide insight into the ethos of how the E-RTMP specification has been crafted and should be interpreted.

 - **Enhanced RTMP:** refers to a series of improvements made to the legacy Real-Time Messaging Protocol (RTMP), originally developed by Adobe.
 It's important to note that **enhanced RTMP** is not a brand name but a term used to distinguish this advanced version from the legacy [[RTMP](#rtmp)] specification.
 Endorsed by Adobe and widely adopted across the industry, enhanced RTMP serves as the current standard for RTMP solutions.
 This updated protocol includes various enhancements to both RTMP and the [[FLV](#flv)] format.
 Please be aware that the term **enhanced RTMP** (a.k.a., **E-RTMP**) signifies ongoing updates to RTMP and FLV, and does not pertain to any specific iteration or release.
-- Pseudocode: Pseudocode has been provided to convey logic on how to interpret the E-RTMP or FLV binary format.
+- **Pseudocode:** Pseudocode has been provided to convey logic on how to interpret the E-RTMP or FLV binary format.
 The code style imitates a cross between TypeScript and C. The pseudocode was written in TypeScript and validated using VSCode to ensure correct syntax and catch any minor typographical errors.
 Below are some further explanations: \
+&nbsp;
   - Enumerations are used to define valid values
   - Pseudo variables are named in a self-descriptive manner.
 For instance: \
  \